pgdr/gamedev/README.md

 The same reasoning holds in our case, but where the quadratic improvement becomes a (potentially) exponential improvement.
-If the (and this is a **big if**) _branching factor_ is the same in both directions, then we expore $2 (d/2)^b$ nodes instead, which is $2 \frac{d^b}{2^b}$, i.e., it shaves off an exponential fraction.
+If the (and this is a **big if**) _branching factor_ is the same in both directions, then we expore $2 b^{d/2}$ nodes instead, which is $2 \frac{d^b}{2^b}$, i.e., it reduces the number of explored nodes by an exponential factor.

-\paragraph{Reverse branching factor.}  So what is the _reverse branching factor_ for different cases?
+\paragraph{Backwards branching factor.}  So what is the _backwards branching factor_ for different cases?
 In the *Rubik's cube* problem, it is the same if we go back or forth.
-In each state we have 12 possible move, and it doesn't matter if we go forwards or backwards; if we want to move from the goal state to the start state, we have the same possible moves.
+In each state we have 12 possible moves, and it doesn't matter if we go forwards or backwards; if we want to move from the goal state to the start state, we have the same possible moves.
 The same holds for the *15-puzzle* problem.
 In each case, we can move the blank N/S/E/W, i.e., the branching factor is 4 both forwards and backwards.
-Also in (undirected) graph searching, the backwards is the same as the forwards; It is the _degree_ of the vertex $\deg(v)$.
+In undirected graph search, the backward branching factor is the same as the forward one;
+It is the _degree_ of the
+vertex $\deg(v)$.

 However, for the Water-Jug problem the approach breaks down.
 Suppose that you are in a state, e.g. $(0,0)$.
 In the forwards direction we have 6 potential moves always.
-However, in the reverse direction, we must ask: *where did we come from* to reach $(0,0)$.
+However, in the backwards direction, we must ask: *where did we come from* to reach $(0,0)$.
 And it turns out that there are many more
 possibilities: the previous *move* could have been to empty the first jug.
-However, then the previous state could have been any of $(k, 0)$ for $1 \leq k
+In that case, the previous state could have been any of $(k, 0)$ for $1 \leq k
 \leq 5$.
 The same for the second jug, $(0,k)$.
-The problem becomes much worse if we say that the capacities for the jugs are, say, 17 and 43.
+The problem becomes much worse if the jugs’ capacities are, say, 17 and 43.
 In the forwards direction we still only have 6 possibilities:

 $$ a\to 0\quad b\to 0\quad a\to b\quad b\to a\quad \infty \to a\quad \infty \to b. $$